PV-Lab/SL-PerovskiteOpt/README.md

 # SL-PerovskiteOpt
-This code is written by Zhe Liu (Massachusetts Institute of Technology) ORCID：https://orcid.org/0000-0001-7268-6214
+This code is written by Zhe Liu at Massachusetts Institute of Technology (MIT), USA.
+ORCID：https://orcid.org/0000-0001-7268-6214

 When using the code for any scientific publications or conferences, please cite our research article as: